BahaaEldinHassan/Baxter-HRI/README.md

   - `Python 3.8.10 or 3.11+`
   - `ROS Noetic`

-There are a must to be able to use this project as there are what the project was developed on & has not been tested on any other version of the listed above.
+These are a must to be able to use this project as there are what the project was developed on & has not been tested on any other version of the listed above.

 ## Computer Vision